“UK’s best dog trainer”

 About Graeme Hall

 Graeme Hall is one of the UK’s top dog trainers and behaviourists.
-Based in Warwickshire & Northamptonshire, he will travel anywhere in Britain where there is a dog behaviour problem to fix or expert puppy advice needed.
+Based around Oxfordshire & Northamptonshire, he will travel anywhere in Britain where there is a dog behaviour problem to fix or expert puppy advice needed.
 He is a Master Dog Trainer with the Guild of Dog Trainers.
 Graeme is also an accomplished public speaker, having recorded a TEDx talk entitled “Why using dog training techniques to train PEOPLE makes sense”.
+Armed with over 15 years of training, the equivalent of approx. 105 dog years, Graeme has certainly been put to the test by training over 5,100 dogs (and even one fox!) of all breeds and sizes as well as their owners.
+He has also launched two successful series of his very own pooch podcast called Talking Dogs with Graeme Hall, where he talks about how he trains dogs and gives out tips in addition to two published books, All Dogs Great and Small and Perfectly Imperfect Puppy and another Channel 5 series – The Dog Hospital with Graeme Hall, where he went behind the scenes with exclusive access at Willows Hospital, Solihull.
 When he’s not training dogs and dog owners, he’s practicing his dance moves, Strictly-style.
 Graeme competes in national ballroom and Latin competitions for fun.